 Nov 22 (Reuters) - U.S. companies increased their borrowings for capital investments in October by 16% compared with a year earlier, the Equipment Leasing and Finance Association (ELFA) said on Monday.

-Companies signed up for $7 billion in new loans, leases and lines of credit last month, up 3 percent from a year earlier.
-Their borrowing rose 30 percent from February.
+The companies signed up for $10.7 billion in new loans, leases and lines of credit last month, up from $9.2 billion a year earlier.
+Borrowings rose 16% from September.

-Washington-based ELFA, a trade association that reports economic activity for the $827 billion equipment finance sector, said credit approvals totaled 77.8 percent in March, up from 75.3 percent in February.
+Washington-based ELFA, which reports economic activity for the nearly $1-trillion equipment finance sector, said credit approvals totaled 78%, up from 76.3% in September.